Beginners January 15, 2026 • 11 min read

 Morning Star

-Three candles: a strong bearish candle, followed by a small indecision candle that gaps lower, then a strong bullish candle that closes deep into the first candle's body.
-This pattern signals that a downtrend is losing momentum and buyers are taking control.
-It's one of the most powerful bullish reversal signals available.
+Three candles: a strong bearish candle, followed by a small indecision candle, then a strong bullish candle.
+Signals that a downtrend is losing momentum and buyers are taking control — one of the most powerful bullish reversal signals available.

 Evening Star

 The bearish counterpart to the Morning Star.
 An uptrend peaks with a strong bullish candle, followed by a small indecision candle, then a powerful bearish close.
-This is the market telling you the bulls have run out of steam and sellers are now in the driver's seat.
-A classic top reversal pattern.
+A classic top reversal pattern signalling sellers are now in the driver's seat.

 Three White Soldiers

 Three consecutive bullish candles, each opening within the previous body and closing progressively higher.
-This pattern screams sustained buying pressure — the bulls aren't just showing up, they're marching forward with confidence.
-It's a strong continuation or reversal signal, depending on where it appears.
+Screams sustained buying pressure — a strong continuation or reversal signal depending on where it appears.

 Three Black Crows

 Three consecutive bearish candles, each closing lower than the last.
-This is the mirror image of Three White Soldiers — and equally powerful on the bearish side.
-Sellers are in complete control.
+The mirror image of Three White Soldiers.
 If you see this pattern after a prolonged uptrend, it's a serious warning that the rally is likely over.

 How to Read Candlestick Patterns Step by Step